vishruth-r/bitespeed-backend/README.md

 1. When a request is received with an email and/or phone number:
    - The system searches for existing contacts with the provided email or phone number.
+   - If any secondary contacts are found, their primary contacts are also retrieved to ensure complete contact linkage.

 2. If no contacts exist:
    - A new primary contact is created with the provided information.
+   - The service returns it with an empty array for `secondaryContactIds`.

 3. If one or more contacts exist:
    - The system consolidates the information under a single primary contact.
    - If multiple primary contacts are found, the oldest one is kept as primary and others are converted to secondary.
    - Secondary contacts are linked to the primary contact through the `linkedId` field.
+   - If an incoming request has either phoneNumber or email common to an existing contact but contains new information, a new secondary contact is created.

-4. The response includes:
+4. The response always includes:
    - The primary contact ID
-   - All unique emails associated with the contact
+   - All unique emails associated with the contact (sorted with primary contact's email first)
-   - All unique phone numbers associated with the contact
+   - All unique phone numbers associated with the contact (sorted with primary contact's phone first)
    - IDs of all secondary contacts linked to the primary contact

 ## Error Handling